semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

-The previous command tells `sem` to forward the network traffic from the TCP port 8000 of the job with job ID `6ed18e81-0541-4873-93e3-61025af0363b` that is running in the VM to TCP port 8080 of your local machine.
+The previous command tells `sem` to forward the network traffic from the TCP port 8000 of the job with job ID `6ed18e81-0541-4873-93e3-61025af0363b` that is running in a VM to TCP port 8080 of your local machine.

+All traffic of `sem port-forward` is transferred over an encrypted SSH channel.

 ### sem version